 About the Metalsmithing and Jewelry Concentration in Studio Art

-The Metalsmithing and Jewelry concentration will shape your future through a program which sits at an exciting crossroads between traditional and contemporary art, design and craft practice.
+The Metalsmithing and Jewelry concentration will shape your future through curricular offerings, which sit at an exciting crossroads between traditional and contemporary art, design and craft practice.
 It all starts with materials and idea research with outcomes that push the possibilities of silversmithing, blacksmithing, and contemporary forms of personal expression in adornment.
-The program in metalsmithing and jewelry is designed to shape investigations through the study of history, theory, technical processes, cutting edge technologies, conceptual strategies, experimentation, professionalism and interdisciplinary possibilities.
+The coursework in metalsmithing and jewelry is designed to shape investigations through the study of history, theory, technical processes, cutting-edge technologies, conceptual strategies, experimentation, professionalism and interdisciplinary possibilities.

 Throughout the curriculum, students work in a collaborative and supportive environment with regular access to materials, equipment, and library resources related to the study of metalsmithing and jewelry.
 The studio environment is one where students explore formal and conceptual concerns in jewelry, hollowware and small art objects.

 Outside of the studio, students participate in the student organization, the UNT Metals Club, which sponsors visiting artist workshops, gallery exhibitions, sales and annual travel to conferences and workshops.

 B.F.A. in Studio Art with a Concentration in Metalsmithing and Jewelry

 As you graduate, you will have been empowered to develop a personal voice, professional and creative practice, self-discipline, and cultural awareness.
 Students pursuing the B.F.A. complete a final portfolio of original, cohesive work.

 M.F.A. in Studio Art with a Concentration in Metalsmithing and Jewelry